pallets/quart/docs/blog_tutorial.rst

 -----------------------------------

 With the database existing we can display the posts present in it.
-To do so we have to query the database and retreive the messages, this is best done in the view-function, with the following code (which replaces the existing ``/`` view-function in ``blog.py``),
+To do so we have to query the database and retrieve the messages, this is best done in the view-function, with the following code (which replaces the existing ``/`` view-function in ``blog.py``),